Pakistani Home Minister accuses Imran Khan of revealing official secrets for political purposes - ExBulletin

 Pakistani Home Minister accuses Imran Khan of revealing official secrets for political purposes

+Former Pakistani Prime Minister Imran Khan arrives to sign documents as he submits bail for his sureties in different cases at an office of the Lahore High Court in Lahore, Pakistan, Tuesday, July 18, 2023.
+(KM Chaudary/AP)

-ISLAMABAD (AP) Pakistan’s interior minister on Wednesday accused former prime minister Imran Khan of leaking an official secret document last year to falsely claim he was ousted from power in a Washington plot.
+ISLAMABAD Pakistan’s interior minister on Wednesday accused former prime minister Imran Khan of “exposing an official secret document” last year to falsely claim he was ousted from power in a Washington plot.

 The government plans to bring criminal charges against Khan for the action, Interior Minister Rana Sanaullah told reporters in Islamabad, alleging that the former prime minister’s misuse of an official secret document damaged Pakistan’s foreign relations.